Altizon Launches Datonis BI for Self-Service Manufacturing Data Analytics

 PALO ALTO, Calif. and PUNE, India, Sept.
 24, 2020 /PRNewswire/ -- Altizon, a global industrial IIoT platform company, today announced Datonis BI (Business Intelligence), a cloud-based business intelligence platform for data exploration and analysis.
 Datonis BI solves one of the key challenges for manufacturers by bringing operations data into a well-integrated business view, right from a browser.

-The platform seamlessly integrates with Altizon's Datonis Industrial IIoT platform to provide a 360-degree view of KPIs that matter most to an enterprise.
+The platform seamlessly integrates with Altizon's Datonis Industrial IoT platform to provide a 360-degree view of KPIs that matter most to an enterprise.

 "We are using Datonis BI to democratize the use of Manufacturing IT/ OT Data that we have created over the years across processes with Altizon.
 BI is allowing our end-users to create their own preferred form of visualizations and reports for analysis.
 The results are encouraging and we look to avail continued benefits from the investment," shared Bimal Puri, Vice President & CIO at SRF Technical Textiles.